-- Provides \$1 billion for Round 6 of the Homeless Housing, Assistance and Prevention (HHAP) program focusing on accountability through the proposed Housing and Homelessness Accountability and Results Partnership Unit (HHARP), an expansion of the existing Housing Accountability Unit. - Adopts trailer bill language for the HHAP programs to do the following: - Further strengthen accountability mechanisms - Make technical conforming changes to Rounds 3-5 - Clarify eligible uses of HHAP funds - Provides \$150 million in 2024-25 and \$100 million in 2025-26 for additional rounds of Encampment Resolution Grants Funds.
-Adopts trailer bill language to strengthen accountability of the program.
+- Provides \$1 billion for Round 6 of the Homeless Housing, Assistance and Prevention (HHAP) program focusing on accountability through the proposed Housing and Homelessness Accountability and Results Partnership Unit (HHARP), an expansion of the existing Housing Accountability Unit. - Adopts placeholder trailer bill language for the HHAP programs to do the following: - Further strengthen accountability mechanisms - Direct some funding to prevention - Make technical conforming changes to Rounds 3-5 - Clarify eligible uses of HHAP funds - Approves the January budget proposal and May Revision modification to transfer the HHAP program from Cal-ICH to HCD as follows: - Adds 13 additional position in additional to the 4.0 positions from January for a total of 17.0 positions in 2024-25 and ongoing to integrate and administer the California Interagency Council on Homelessness (Cal ICH) Homeless Housing, Assistance and Prevention (HHAP) and all other Cal ICH grant programs, as outlined in Chapter 40, Statutes of 2023 (Assembly Bill 129). - Transfers 22.0 existing positions from Cal-ICH that currently support grant operations to HCD to administer these programs.

-- Approves the January budget proposal and May Revision modification to transfer the HHAP program from Cal-ICH to HCD as follows: - Adds 13 additional position in additional to the 4.0 positions from January for a total of 17.0 positions in 2024-25 and ongoing to integrate and administer the California Interagency Council on Homelessness (Cal ICH) Homeless Housing, Assistance and Prevention (HHAP) and all other Cal ICH grant programs, as outlined in Chapter 40, Statutes of 2023 (Assembly Bill 129). - Transfers 22.0 existing positions from Cal-ICH that currently support grant operations to HCD to administer these programs. - Builds out the Governor's proposed Housing and Homelessness Accountability and Results Partnership Unit (HHARP), an expansion of the existing Housing Accountability Unit.
+Builds out the Governor's proposed Housing and Homelessness Accountability and Results Partnership Unit (HHARP), an expansion of the existing Housing Accountability Unit.